 Anybody knows that an individual accused of assault or even murder can be considered innocent if they acted in response to protecting themselves.
 According to the self-defense law in MD, a person has the right to defend themselves in front of an attacker.
-But as things aren’t always as simple as they seem, there are exceptions to using a self-defense strategy, as any criminal defense lawyer from Maryland will tell you.
-So what constitutes as self-defense justification in Maryland?
+But as things aren't always as simple as they seem, there are exceptions to using a self-defense strategy, as any criminal defense lawyer from Maryland will tell you.
+A So what constitutes as self-defense justification in Maryland?
 What are the exceptions to this rule?
 When is a self-defense claim in Annapolis valid?

 Requirements for self-defense